 Many of Sooke's streets require redesign to bring them closer to the design standards that promote active transportation for all ages and abilities (Policy 7c).
 Specific street segments and intersections have been identified that require redesign to manage vehicle speeds, address access and safety concerns and/or improve walking and cycling accommodation.
 These improvements are not necessarily required to address congestion issues and may not have a history of collisions, but investment in these locations aligns with a desire to develop a network of complete streets and continue to create a safe, comfortable active transportation experience.

 Intersection of Grant and Otter Point needs to be regraded to improve visibility.

-The locations for targeted complete street / intersection improvements are identified in Map 6 and are summarized as follows:
+The locations for targeted complete street / intersection improvements are as follows:

 a.
 Highway 14 /Charters Road